 - 1 cup oat flour*

-- In a small-ish bowl, stir together the mashed bananas, coconut oil (or butter), lemon juice and honey (or maple syrup).
+- In a small mixing bowl, stir together the mashed bananas, coconut oil (or butter), lemon juice and honey (or maple syrup).

 - Beat in the eggs.
-If your coconut oil goes back to its solid state like mine did at this point, just warm the mixture for short 30 second bursts in the microwave, stirring between each, until it is melted again.
+(If your coconut oil goes back to its solid state like mine did at this point, just warm the mixture for short 20 second bursts in the microwave, stirring between each, until it is melted again.)

 - In a medium bowl, whisk together the oat flour, baking soda, salt and spices.

 - Form a well in the center of the dry ingredients and pour in the wet ingredients.
 With a big spoon, stir just until the dry ingredients are thoroughly moistened.
-Do not overmix or you’ll run the risk of getting tough pancakes!
+Do not overmix!

 - Let the batter sit for 10 minutes.
-The book notes that you may want to thin out the batter a bit with a touch of milk or water, I did not.
+You may want to thin out the batter a bit with a touch of milk or water.

-- Once the surface of the pan is hot enough that a drop of water sizzles on it, pour 1/4 cup of batter onto the pan.
-Let the pancake cook for about 3 to 4 minutes, until bubbles begin to form around the edges of the cake.
+- Once the surface of the pan is hot enough that a drop of water sizzles on it, pour ¼ cup of batter onto the pan.
+Let the pancake cook for about 3 minutes, until bubbles begin to form around the edges of the cake.

-- When the pan is just beginning to set, flip it with a spatula and cook for another 90 seconds or so, until golden brown on both sides.
+- Once the underside of the pancake is lightly golden, flip it with a spatula and cook for another 90 seconds or so, until golden brown on both sides.
 You may need to adjust the heat up or down at this point.

 - Serve the pancakes immediately or keep warm in a 200 degree Fahrenheit oven.

-- Adapted from King Arthur Flour Whole Grain Baking
+Recipe adapted from King Arthur Flour Whole Grain Baking.

-- These pancakes are gluten-free, so long as you buy oat flour or old-fashioned oats that have not been contaminated with wheat.
+Gluten-free notes: These pancakes are gluten-free, so long as you used certified gluten-free oat flour or certified gluten-free old-fashioned oats.

-- *To make oat flour out of old-fashioned oats, simply pour one cup of oats into a food processor and process until it is ground well.
-One cup before and after grinding measures just about the same, believe it or not!
-That’s a fun little tip I picked up from the King Arthur cookbook.
+*How to make your own oat flour: To make oat flour out of old-fashioned oats, simply pour one cup of oats into a food processor and process until it is ground well.